LaravelDaily/Booking-Com-Simulation-Laravel/course/09-apartment-show-facilities.md

 ## New Endpoint: Show Apartment

-Again, from the previous lesson, here's how apartment detail facilities screen looks on mobile:
+Again, from the previous lesson, here's how the apartment detail facilities screen looks on mobile:

 ![property show mobile facilities](images/property-show-mobile-facilities.jpg)